 In the contactless mode the CM follows the standard "ISO 14443 RF Interface" [11] and only uses two connections that are physically different and distinct from the connections used in the contact mode.
 Those electrical connections, LA and LB, are placed on the module backside and are used to connect an external antenna loop that is not within the cryptographic boundaries of the module.

-Figure 3 - Contact plate example - Contact-less antenna contacts
+Figure 3 - Contact-less physical interfaces

 Contact No. Assignments Contact No. Assignments LA Antenna coil connection LB Antenna coil connection